This bowl tastes so good you’ll be tongue thai’d

 Prepare the rice by putting 1 cup of rice and 1 3/4 cup water and simmer for 40min.

 When you're almost ready to plate, heat a saucepan and add remaining tbsp. of curry paste, coconut milk, spinach, salt and juice from ginger.
 Simmer for a few minutes until hot.

-To plate: In a serving bowl place a bunch of arugula, a large scoop of the rice, tofu.
-On top, sprinkle your crunchy yam, almonds, thai basil and drizzle with curry sauce.
+In a serving bowl place a large scoop of the rice.
+Add your spinach and curry sauce.
+On top, place yur tofu, sprinkle your crunchy yam and almonds and thai basil.